desk-framework/desk/docs/content/en/docs/topics/appearance/themes.md

 ---
-title: Themes and colors
+title: Colors and themes
 folder: topics
 abstract: This article is not yet available.
 ---

-# Themes and colors
+# Colors and themes

 ## Variants, styles, and themes